deniswsrosa/microservices-on-kubernetes/README.md

 # LiquiCouch Demo

-This is an example project of how to use LiquiCouch (https://github.com/deniswsrosa/liquicouch)
+This is a sample project to show how to use LiquiCouch (https://github.com/deniswsrosa/liquicouch)